-- Academic Integrity: The course follows Harvard College's policies on plagiarism and collaboration.
+- Academic Integrity: The course follows Harvard College's policies on plagiarism and collaboration and all other aspects of the student handbook.
 Specifically, any material submitted to meet course requirements - homework assignments, papers, projects, posted comments, examinations - is expected to be a student's own work.
 I ask all students to bookmark and consult regularly the Harvard Guide to Using Sources website at http://usingsources.fas.harvard.edu.
 You are urged to take great care in distinguishing your own ideas and thoughts from information and analysis derived from printed and electronic sources, and you are responsible for knowing and following the College's policy on proper use of sources.
 These policies are stated clearly at the Harvard Guide to Using Sources website.)

 For this course specifically, all assignments are to be completed individually and not in groups, unless otherwise indicated.

-I feel very, very strongly about violations of academic integrity.
+I feel very strongly about academic integrity violations.
 Do not cheat.